 In 1994, BIND version 4.9.2 was sponsored by Vixie Enterprises.
 Paul Vixie became BIND's principal architect/programmer.

 BIND versions from 4.9.3 onward have been developed and maintained by Internet Systems Consortium and its predecessor, the Internet Software Consortium, with support provided by ISC's sponsors.

 As co-architects/programmers, Bob Halley and Paul Vixie released the first production-ready version of BIND version 8 in May 1997.

 BIND version 9 was released in September 2000 and is a major rewrite of nearly all aspects of the underlying BIND architecture.

 BIND versions 4 and 8 are officially deprecated.
 No additional development is done on BIND version 4 or BIND version 8.

-BIND development work is made possible today by the sponsorship of several corporations, and by the tireless work efforts of numerous individuals.
+BIND development work is made possible today by the sponsorship of corporations who purchase professional support services from ISC (https://www.isc.org/contact/) and/or donate to our mission, and by the tireless efforts of numerous individuals.